Suicide Squad: "Rumble in the Jungle"

-The series concludes in issues #63–66, in which the Suicide Squad travels to Diabloverde to depose a seemingly invulnerable and invincible dictator calling himself Guedhe.
+The series concludes in issues #63 - 66, in which the Suicide Squad travels to Diabloverde to depose a seemingly invulnerable and invincible dictator calling himself Guedhe.
 This despot has his own personal bodyguards, a group of villains calling themselves the Suicide Squad.
 Insulted by the rival team usurping the Suicide Squad name, Waller accepts the mission to liberate Diabloverde at the price of one peso, paid by an exiled resident, Maria.

-During that mission, they face off against and defeat the other Suicide Squad.
-Each Squad member travels through the mystic jungle to Guedhe's fortress and along the way, faces their personal demons, except for Deadshot.
-Amanda Waller tricks the despot, actually Maria's husband, into a form of suicide.
-The despot believes himself to be immortal, when in actuality, he was a formidable psychic whose consciousness kept animating his remains.
-Waller convinced him that her touch brought death and thus, he died.
-Afterward, Waller disbands the Suicide Squad, and the series ends.
+During that mission, they confront and defeat the other Suicide Squad.
+Each member of the Squad journeys through the mystical jungle towards Guedhe's fortress, confronting their own inner demons along the way, except for Deadshot.
+Amanda Waller deceives the despot, who is actually Maria's husband, into a form of self-destruction.
+The despot believes himself to be immortal, but in reality, he is a powerful psychic whose consciousness continues to animate his remains.
+Waller convinces him that her touch brings death, leading to his demise.
+Afterward, Waller disbands the Suicide Squad, and the series comes to an end.